 use of land or structures in a manner for which a special exception or variance is required.

-NON-MUNICIPAL WELL - any well not owned and operated by the Town of Nottingham or its agent.
+NON-MUNICIPAL WELL: any well not owned and operated by the Town of Nottingham or its agent.

 OPEN SPACE SUBDIVISION: An alternative form of residential development where, instead of subdividing an entire tract into lots of conventional size, a similar number of housing units are arranged on lots of reduced dimensions, with the remaining area of the parcel permanently protected as designated open space.